TMJ Treatment – Fairfax

 Types of TMJ Treatment

-Depending on the cause of your TMD and how severe it is, there are various treatment options available.
-Here are the ones that we offer.
+Depending on the cause of your TMD and how severe it is, there are various TMJ treatment options available.
+Here are the ones that we offer at our Fairfax dental office.

 Occlusal Splint